-Training Programs allow LMS Administrators to bundle multiple associated activities together for assignment.
+Training Programs allow LMS Administrators to bundle multiple associated activities together for an assignment.
 Training Programs can be used as a method to:

 - Informally, avoid individually assigning multiple related activities where no skill or mastery is required.
-Example, New Hire Orientation or MS Office training: Word, Excel, Outlook and PowerPoint
+Example, New Hire Orientation or MS Office training: Word, Excel, Outlook, and PowerPoint

 Training Programs are made up of:

 - Subjects: A sub-set of the training that includes related activities.

 - Activities: Any training content that has been imported or created within the LMS

 A completion record is generated AUTOMATICALLY once the user completes ALL activities included in the training program.

 SAMPLE TRAINING PROGRAMS